 The security agent is responsible for updating the policy database, providing trust related information, and reasoning about role-based authorization.
 One of the challenging tasks in developing the security agent is to define a security agent inference model, which deals with incomplete information and uncertainty in online auctions.
 To derive reasonable trust values of a user, the security agent may need to "make a guess" about a user's objectives and the user's real intention.
-For example, a user who is detected as a suspicious shill may have no intention at all for being a shill.
+For example, a user who is detected as a suspicious shill may have no intention at all to be a shill.
 In this case, the security agent should conclude the user as a normal bidder.
-Thus, how to define an effective user's intention model becomes one of the important questions to answer.
-It is also important and challenging to build the security agent with a learning capability in a dynamic environment, so its performance can be improved continuously.
+Thus, how to define an effective user's intention model becomes a very important issue.

-Reasoning under uncertainty and agent learning capability are two of the major topics of our ongoing research for this project.
-Further details on these topics are outside the scope of focus for this paper.
+Reasoning under uncertainty has been one of the major topics of our ongoing research for this project.
+Further details on this topic are outside the scope of focus for this paper.
 Other information, such as a user's shilling score and reputation score, are calculated by the analysis agent.
-Although it is not straightforward to design efficient algorithms that support analysis of real-time auction data, we have demonstrate some preliminary results of calculating shilling score using modeling checking techniques [17].
+Although it is not straightforward to design efficient algorithms that support analysis of real-time auction data, we have demonstrate some preliminary results of calculating shilling score using modeling checking techniques [14].
 The reputation score of a user can be calculated as an accumulated value of the ratings or feedback from other users.
-The major responsibility of a monitoring agent is to detect shill suspects by matching bidding activities with shill patterns.
-The monitoring agent can inform the security agent about the shill suspect in order to determine if it is an actual shill.
+The major responsibility of a monitoring agent is to detect shill suspects by matching bidding activities with shilling patterns.
+The monitoring agent can inform the security agent about the shill suspect in order to verify if it is an actual shill.
 To detect shill suspects, the monitoring agent needs to access real-time auction data that is captured by auction agents.
 When an auction takes place on a different machine from the one where the monitoring agent resides, the monitoring agent can migrate from its local host to a remote host.
 When the monitoring agent completes its task, it sends back the needed information to the State Info database (as shown in Figure 2).
 In addition to the real-time auction data, the State Info database also stores the latest state information about a user, e.g., a user's current role assignment, current access permissions, current shilling score and reputation score.
 On the other hand, the History Info database (as shown in Figure 2) stores prior information (e.g., a user's previous reputation scores) about a user.
-When the security agent makes a decision, for example, to change a user's role assignment, the security agent will notify the analysis agent to update the History Info database.
-The History Info database also serves as a knowledge base for analysis purpose.
+When the security agent makes a decision, for example to change a user's role assignment, the security agent will notify the analysis agent to update the History Info database.
+The History Info database also serves as a knowledge base for analysis purposes.
 For example, when the security agent learns a new bidding pattern, it will pass such information to the analysis agent.
 The analysis agent will then check the consistency of the newly derived pattern with existing bidding patterns stored in the database.
 If there are no conflicts, the new bidding pattern will be added into the History Info database for future reference.

 3.3.
-Agent Communication in ATM Module
+Agent communication in ATM module